Aneaire/Vape_shop/README.md

 # 🌿 Vape Shop

-Welcome to the **Vape Shop** repository!
-This project provides a seamless shopping experience for vape products.
-Below, you'll find instructions on how to set up the database and run the application.
+Welcome to the **Vape Shop Inventory System** repository!
+This project helps manage inventory for vape products efficiently, providing a seamless interface for stock tracking, updates, and database management.

 ---